 I’m a bit of a crazy person about food safety, and by the time I finish photographing something, it’s about time for it to chill out in the fridge, you know?

-If you love sheet pan dinners as much as we do, make sure to also check out these:
+If you love one pan dinners as much as we do, make sure to also check out these:

 - Sausage Sheet Pan Dinner with Cabbage and Carrots